US ‘likely’ has taken over as the world’s top oil producer

 U.S. production has soared in recent years because of techniques including hydraulic fracturing, or “fracking,” the use of chemicals, sand, water and high pressure to crack rock formations deep below ground, releasing more oil and natural gas.

 Fracking is driving a drilling boom in the Permian Basin under Texas and New Mexico.
+The practice is controversial, however.
+Opponents say that fracking results in toxic contamination of groundwater and increases the number of earthquakes in places like Oklahoma and Texas.

+The U.S. energy agency estimated that the United States produced an average of 10.9 million barrels a day in August, compared with about 10.8 million barrels a day by Russia and around 10.4 million from Saudi Arabia.
+It said the U.S. passed Saudi Arabia in February for the first time in more than two decades, and this summer it topped Russia for the first time since 1999.

+The agency expects the U.S. will continue to top Russia and Saudi Arabia for the rest of this year and through 2019.